Storefront Preview

 Storefront Preview is available in Runtime Admin.
 This guide explains how to configure, use, and troubleshoot Storefront Preview.

-To use Storefront Preview, you must first:
+To use Storefront Preview, first:

 • Have access to the project in Runtime Admin in any role other than read only.
 If you don't have access, ask someone in a Managed Runtime (MRT) Admin role to help you with that.